chuckydillo/fudge-buses/documentation/README.md

 ### Existing Features

 - **Landing Page**
-  The landing page is designed with user experience in mind, offering a seamless interface for quick registration or login.
-This strategic approach aims to attract new users through effective advertising and organic word-of-mouth referrals.
+  The landing page is designed with a simplified user experience in mind, offering an uncluttered interface for quick registration or login.
+The strategic approach aims to attract users through advertising and organic word-of-mouth referrals.

   ![enter image description here](#)